Defining the Profession

 Osteopathic care also incorporates a broad range of approaches to the maintenance of health and the management of disease.
 It embraces the concept of the unity of the individual’s structure (anatomy) and function (physiology); recognizes that each patient’s clinical signs and symptoms are the consequences of the interaction of multiple physical and non-physical factors; and emphasizes the importance of the patient-practitioner relationship in the therapeutic process.
 Osteopathy and osteopathic medicine are person-centered approaches (rather than disease-centered) to healthcare.

-Click here for a comprehensive global report on osteopathic profession.
+Click here for the global reports.